Practice overview

 Recent instructions as sole counsel include:

-- Acting for the claimant in a trial listed for two days to determine the effect of a clawback provision in a share purchase agreement.
+- Acted for the claimant in a trial listed for two days to determine the effect of a clawback provision in a share purchase agreement.
 Tom was successful in striking out the defendant’s defence on the first morning.

-- Advising on the enforceability of guarantees totalling £150,000.
+- Advised on the enforceability of guarantees totalling £150,000.

 - Construction & engineering